- 1 How to take photos of yourself on vacation

 Pros: Everyone can get in the photo, fast and convenient, great for crowded areas.
 Cons: You have to talk to people – ugh, handing expensive things to strangers, sometimes ALL the photos end up blurry or they’re not perfectly framed.
-For example the photo above would have been improved by a step to the right (that’s my fault for forgetting to tell them where to stand) and the camera being angled up a bit more to get the top of the building.
+For example, the photo above would have been improved by a step to the right (that’s my fault for forgetting to tell them where to stand), better focus, and the camera is angled up a bit more to get the top of the building.
 I’m probably getting into perfectionist territory here because it’s a great photo.
-Thank you stranger.
+Thank you, stranger.

 If you are new to using timers or remotes, there might be a learning curve.
 I suggest buying the remote a week or so before your trip and practicing at home.
 A convenient place is in a bedroom, most people have a dresser across from the bed so you can set your camera on that while you read stories or jump on the bed with your kids.
 After you have that mastered head outside to learn about camera placement, tripod setup, remote range, etc.

 Pros: Self-reliant, can get the whole travel squad in the frame, the most control over the photo.
 Cons: takes time to set up, not great for crowded areas, extra equipment required.